rfshelley/Documentation/device-type-developers-guide/parse.rst

 .. important::

-    The createEvent just creates a data structure (a Map) with information about the event. *It does not actually fire an event.*
+    The createEvent just creates a data structure (a Map) with information about the Event. *It does not actually fire an Event.*

-    Only by returning that created map from your ``parse`` method will an event be fired by the SmartThings platform.
+    Only by returning that created map from your ``parse`` method will an Event be fired by the SmartThings platform.

 The parameters you can pass to ``createEvent`` are:

 *name* (required)
-    String - The name of the event.
+    String - The name of the Event.
 Typically corresponds to an attribute name of the device-handler's capabilities.
 *value* (required)
-    The value of the event.
+    The value of the Event.
 The value is stored as a String, but you can pass in numbers or other objects.
-SmartApps will be responsible for parsing the event's value into back to its desired form (e.g., parsing a number from a string)
+SmartApps will be responsible for parsing the Event's value into back to its desired form (e.g., parsing a number from a string)
 *descriptionText*
-    String - The description of this event.
+    String - The description of this Event.
 This appears in the mobile application activity feed for the device.
-If not specified, this will be created using the event name and value.
+If not specified, this will be created using the Event name and value.
 *displayed*
-    boolean - ``true`` to display this event in the mobile application activity feed. ``false`` to not display this event.
+    boolean - ``true`` to display this Event in the mobile application activity feed. ``false`` to not display this Event.
 Defaults to ``true``.
 *linkText*
-    String - Name of the event to show in the mobile application activity feed, if specified.
+    String - Name of the Event to show in the mobile application activity feed, if specified.
 *isStateChange*
-    boolean - ``true`` if this event caused the device's attribute to change state. ``false`` otherwise.
+    boolean - ``true`` if this Event caused the device's attribute to change state. ``false`` otherwise.
 If not provided, ``createEvent`` will populate this based on the current state of the device.
 *unit*
     String - a unit string, if desired.
 This will be used to create the descriptionText if it (the descriptionText parameter) is not specified.

 Multiple Events
 ^^^^^^^^^^^^^^^

-You are not limited to returning a single event map from your ``parse`` method.
+You are not limited to returning a single Event map from your ``parse`` method.

-You can return a list of event maps to tell the SmartThings platform to generate multiple events:
+You can return a list of Event maps to tell the SmartThings platform to generate multiple events:

 .. code-block:: groovy